Gizmo091/synology_1fichier_hosting/README.md

 When you configure your username/apikey informations, you can add custom configuration in place of username

 ## Configuration key available :
 - remote_log : enable remote log.
-So log are sent to an external server using cURL.
-If remote_log is enabled, no local log are write sample : remote_log=https://vedie.fr/remote_log/log.php ( you can host your own remote_log server ( see remote_log/log.php in this repo))
+So log are sent to an external server using cURL. sample : remote_log=https://vedie.fr/remote_log/log.php ( you can host your own remote_log server ( see remote_log/log.php in this repo))
 - local_log : Log are disabled by default.
 Enable local_log by setting this value to 1
 sample : local_log=1